Program overview

 Graduates of the Master of Education in Gender and Women's Studies can pursue a variety of career paths in Canada, including:

-• Policy Analyst: Working with government or non-profit organizations to develop and analyze policies related to gender equality.
+• Policy Analyst: Working with government or non-profit organizations to analyze and develop policies that address gender equality and women's rights.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.